mwittig/pimatic-johnny-five/README.md

 | controller | ""       | String  | Controller interface type if an EVshield is used.
 Supports 'EVS_EV3' and 'EVS_NXT' shields |

 For wiring examples, see:

 * [Button](http://johnny-five.io/examples/button/)
 * [Button - Pull-up](http://johnny-five.io/examples/button-pullup/)
 * [Button - EVShield NXT](http://johnny-five.io/examples/button-EVS_NXT/)

 The following predicates are supported:

 * {device} is opened|closed

 ### Relay

 The Relay Device represents a single digital Relay attached to the physical board.
 You need to provide the address of the output `pin` controlling the relay.
-The Relay Device supports two wiring options:

-* "NO", Normally Open: When provided with any voltage supply, the output is on.
-The default mode is LOW or "off", requiring a HIGH signal to turn the relay off.
-* "NC", Normally Closed: When provided with any voltage supply, the output is off.
-The default mode is LOW or “off”, requiring a HIGH signal to turn the relay on.

     {
         "id": "jf-r-1",